Nirbhaya: Plea that Mukesh was ill-treated in prison cannot be ground for mercy, Centre tells SC

 Through senior lawyer Anjana Prakash, Mukesh levels serious accusations against Tihar Jail authorities.
 He claims he was forced to have sex with Akshay, another accused in the Nirbhaya case.
 Mukesh has also claimed he was put in solitary confinement.

-The Solicitor General said that the allegations that he was sexually abused, ill treated in jail, cannot be ground for mercy.
+The Solicitor General said that the allegations that he was sexually abused, ill-treated in jail, cannot be ground for mercy.

-SG Tushar Mehta intervenes and objects to this submission and said that plea that Mukesh was ill-treated in prison cannot be ground for mercy to one who has committed heinous crime.
+SG Tushar Mehta intervenes and objects to this submission and said that plea that Mukesh was ill-treated in prison cannot be ground for mercy to one who has committed a heinous crime.

 The trial court has issued black warrants for the execution of all the four convicts -- Mukesh, Pawan Gupta, Vinay Kumar Sharma and Akshay Kumar -- at 6 am on February 1.